Palm Done Right means going beyond the standard.

 This creates a vicious cycle, where fertilizers contaminate water sources, increase the salinity of the soil and kill off micronutrients, requiring more and more fertilizer for plants to grow.
 Pesticides kill not only pests, but beneficial insects as well, requiring more and more powerful pesticides.

-Not only is this detrimental to the soil and the ecosystem, but more and more evidence is showing that these chemicals have negative effects on our health too, potentially elevating risk of cancer and disrupting endocrine and reproductive function*.
+Not only is this detrimental to the soil and the ecosystem, but more and more evidence is showing that these chemicals have negative effects on our health, too.

 Compare Palm Done Right